Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Tests

 We emphasize the reason for machine-matched density is that the density must always be corrected via the rescaling to avoid finite-precision errors in the computation of the modified Bessel functions.
 We ensure this after each call to create a MJ distribution, the density of the distribution is rescaled to return $n$.
 Therefore, the density will always agree to the desired value within machine precision.

-From Figure \ref{fig:projection_convergence}, we see that convergence to machine precision of the beam velocity and temperature takes around 10,000 momentum cells with moderate temperature and beam velocity of 1.0 and 0.5, respectively.
+From Figure \ref{fig:projection_convergence}, we see that convergence to machine precision without the correction routine of the beam velocity and temperature takes around 10 000 momentum cells with moderate temperature and beam velocity of 1.0 and 0.5, respectively.
 Convergence indicates we have sufficiently wide momentum bounds to resolve the distribution function for the specified grid size and moments.
-However, such a large number of grid points is impractical for an actual simulation, hence the need for a moment-correction routine.
+However, 10 000 grid points is impractical for an actual simulation, especially with higher-dimensional momentum spaces, hence the need for a moment-correction routine.
+With the correction routine applied to all moments, the same distribution can be represented with only 32 cells, as shown in Figure \ref{fig:BGK}.
+This reduction and computational savings is one of the central contributions of this paper, making machine precision accurate simulations possible with reasonable domains and with multiple momentum space dimensions.

 The requirement for having a large momentum domain of $u_{max} = \pm 160$ in Figure \ref{fig:projection_convergence} arises from the difference in the MJ distribution's asymptotic behavior for large values of momentum, $u$.
 Compared with the Maxwellian distribution, this difference becomes apparent.
-For a 1D Maxwellian distribution, $f^{Max} \sim \exp(-mv^2/kT)$.
-In contrast, the 1D Maxwell-Jüttner goes as $f^{MJ} \sim \exp(-m_0c^2|u|/kT)$ when $m_0c^2|u|/kT \gg 1$.
+For a 1D Maxwellian distribution, $f^{Max} \sim \exp(-m_0v^2/T)$.
+In contrast, the 1D Maxwell-Jüttner goes as $f^{MJ} \sim \exp(-m_0|u|/T)$ when $m_0|u|/T \gg 1$.
 Hence, the Maxwellian approaches zero much faster than the Maxwell-Jüttner on their respective grids.
 This detail leads to some subtle issues if not minded.
 To illustrate, the bounds of $u_{max} = \pm 10$ may seem reasonable.
 However, we are truncating more distribution function than is visually apparent.
 For example, the lost density fraction for the bounds $u_{max} = \pm 10$ is ($\delta N/N$) $\sim 0.003685$.

 The effect of the missing distribution tails is also apparent when considering the reduced bounds of $u_{max} \pm 10$.
 In the calculation of the velocity moment, the missing tail changes the expected $v_b = 0.5$ by ($\delta v_b/v_b$) $\sim 0.007342$.
 This in turn affects the normalization $n/(N/\Gamma)$ where $\Gamma = 1/\sqrt{1-v_b^2}$ depends on the precision of the velocity calculation.
 Truncating the tails of the distribution function, especially when the distribution is shifted to having a non-zero bulk velocity, means the velocity moment will always be underestimated.
 This results in a smaller value for $\Gamma$ and consequently the normalization will produce too small of a density correction.
 For time-dependent problems, such as the relativistic BGK operator, these errors accumulate.
 In the BGK test case, without correction of the drift velocity and temperature, the total momentum and energy of the system will decay exponentially.